pufengdu/RetroFuns/WFWG/STDMODE.md

 <img src="./WFWG_STD_2.png" width="800">

 There is no 386 mode task switching, only Alt+TAB switching is allowed.
+Alt+Enter is not working.
 Command prompt can not be run in window mode, only full screen.
 In the user DOS session, DSWAP is there, while win386 not.

 <img src="./WFWG_STD_3.png" width="800">